If you're an SME trying to market your business in 2020, you can’t afford to ignore the process of setting goals on social media.

 Every struggled coming up with a budget for your social media campaigns?
 How much is too much and where is lucrative to pump money in, and for which channels?

 Your overall digital marketing goals should play a factor in determining how much gets allocated to social media spending.
-Outlining your goals and an action plan is key to both figuring out what you need to spend to see results.
+Outlining your goals and an action plan is key to figuring out what you need to spend to see results.

 Goals ensure that you focus on data